PRACTICE AND METHOD

 has a tendency to confuse the symbols.
 Indian tea and the cheaper

-mixtures, which contain so much dust and twigs are of no use for reading
+in so much dust and twigs are of no use for reading

 a fortune, as they cannot form into pictures and symbols that can easily